Network Digital Twins for Joint All Domain Command and Control (JADC2)

 Proposed Solution – Mission CLONE (Cyber Live-Virtual-Constructive (LVC) Operational Network Environment)

 Over the last few years, SCALABLE has leveraged its innovative network digital twin capability to develop the Mission-CLONE.
-Mission CLONE provides advanced training and assessment solutions to assess and improve cyber resilience of JADC2 missions.
+Mission CLONE provides advanced training and assessment solutions to assess and improve cyber resilience of Joint All Domain Command and Control missions.

 A network digital twin refers to a computer simulation model of the communication network together with its operating environment and the application traffic carried by it.
 It can be used to study the behavior of its physical counterpart in a low-cost and zero-risk environment, either in theater or in the laboratory.
 To do so effectively, the digital twin must have sufficient fidelity to accurately reflect the network dynamics due to the interplay between the communication protocol, device configurations, network topology, application traffic, the physical environment, and the cyber attack.
 For instance, the location, intensity, and duration of a jamming or denial of service attack launched by an adversary will determine their impact on communications that are critical to the mission.
 The interference needed to disrupt streaming video may be very different from that needed to disrupt Position Location Information (PLI).
 And the digital twin must have sufficient fidelity to capture the network dynamics and thus appropriately discriminate among cyber attacks that are a mere annoyance from those that have the potential to disrupt the mission timeline.